-Wine tasting in South America is becoming increasingly popular, partly because they have emerged as a world class producer of wines, but also because the lodges offer a great place to relax, so here are our top five wine lodges in South America – in no particular order
+Wine tasting in South America is becoming increasingly popular.
+Partly because they have emerged as a world class producer of wines, but also because the lodges offer a great place to relax.
+So here are our top five favourite wine lodges in South America.

 Casa Lapostolle Residence, Santa Cruz, Chile

-We say in no particular order, but this is probably the best.
-Wine tasting in Chile at the Casa Lapostolle is an experience unto itself as you have access to the owner’s private cellar and with only 4 casitas the staff can dote on your every need.
-Their all-inclusive package also includes a 4 course tasting menu, which is delicious!
+This is a spectacular wine lodge.
+Wine tasting in Chile at the Casa Lapostolle is an experience unto itself.
+This is because guests have access to the owner’s private cellar.
+It’s also incredibly personal because with only four casita’s the staff can dote on your every need.
+Their all-inclusive package also includes a 4 course tasting menu, which is simply delicious!

 Cavas wine Lodge, Mendoza, Argentina

-The rooms at the Cavas Wine lodge are simply beautiful; large, open, views to the vineyards, marble bathrooms, private plunge pools and a private roof top area with an open fire offering views over not only the surrounding vineyards, but also the snow-capped Andes.
-Wine tasting in Argentina is excellent and the surrounding vineyards include some of the best Malbec in the country
+The rooms at this wine lodge are simply beautiful – large, open, with views to the vineyards, marble bathrooms and private plunge pools.
+They also have a private roof top area with a roaring open fire.
+From here you enjoy views of the surrounding vineyards, but also the snow-capped Andes beyond.
+Wine tasting in Argentina is excellent and the surrounding vineyards include some of the best Malbec in the country.

 Vina Matetic – La Casona, Rosario Valley, Chile

-Vina Matetic is a traditional colonial country home nestled in the Rosario valley, surrounded by vineyards.
-The 7 rooms are all small but cosy and in keeping with the buildings history.
-Staying here you understand what it would have been like 100 years ago working the vines, but with all the modern amenities you would expect as well as a large outdoor pool.
+This wine lodge is a traditional colonial country home nestled in the Rosario valley, surrounded by vineyards.
+The seven rooms are all small but cosy and in keeping with the buildings history.
+Staying here you understand what it would have been like 100 years ago working the vines.
+However now you are surrounded by all the modern amenities you would expect as well as a large outdoor pool.

 Vina VIK, VIK wine lodge, Millahue Valley, Chile

-A relatively new addition to the lodges in the wine valleys of Chile, Vina Vik brings a truly modern infrastructure to an old world.
-Everything about this places screams boutique, from the main building to the 22 suites to the living areas and restaurant.
-What Vina VIK offers though is an unparalleled level of service, where everything is tailored around what you want to do
+A relatively new addition to the wine lodges of the Chilean wine valleys, Vina Vik brings a truly modern infrastructure to an old world.
+Everything about this places screams boutique.
+From the main building to the 22 suites to the living areas and restaurant; Vina VIK offers an unparalleled level of service.
+Everything here is tailored around what you want to do.

 Club Tapiz, Mendoza, Argentina